colindean/talks/eight_easy_steps/eight_easy_steps.md

 1. You will let someone else take credit for your work because you do not want to endure the subsequent questioning.
 1. You will shelve projects when you fear that they will eclipse your other work.
+1. You will set admirable long term goals and establish a plan to achieve them, but someone higher up will interfere and leave the unfinished project looking like poor planning on your part.

 --